r3oath/hive/README.md

 # Quick-fire

-If you're like most developers and hate having to repeat yourself writing code, you're in luck!
-Hive comes with it's own Service Provider that exposes a few new Artisan commands that make generating concrete implementations faster.
+Hive comes with its own Service Provider that exposes a few new Artisan commands that make generating concrete implementations faster.

 To enable it, simply add the following line into your `config\app.php` under the `'providers'` array